midonet/midonet/docs/actors-model.md

 encountering and updates to a port's location are sent only to the midolmans interested in that port and contain only the data for that port.

+(TODO: Move the *Materialized Ports* section to a document explaining the Virtual-Physical Mapping.)

+### Footnotes

+<sup>1</sup> The FlowController will intercept any packets making it through
+the netlink connection which match an exact (kernel) flow match for another packet which is being processed.
+However, if another packet of the flow doesn't trigger an exact match (eg, TTL differed), then it will make it up to the `SimulationController`.

+<sup>2</sup> The `ForwardingElementManager` may be designed away:  The
+alternate design we're looking at is to have the `VirtualTopologyManager` pass builders to `MidostoreClient` which will construct new forwarding elements as required and send them on to the `VirtualTopologyManager`.